 On this page, we introduce three sizes: Small, Medium, and Large.

-It is woven using the Sukashi Weave, a traditional open-weave technique often used in Akebi crafts.
+It is woven using the Sukashi-ami, a traditional open-weave technique often used in Akebi crafts.
 In regions like Aomori, this technique is also known as Kodashi-ami.
 The open weave is so airy that you can see right through the basket.It’s a signature method in Akebi weaving, made possible by the vine’s unique combination of flexibility and resilience.The weave is both strong and smooth.Here is the rim of the basket.
 It is firmly and cleanly constructed.The rim is finished in a style called Yahazu-maki, named after the fletching on an arrow.
 It is a strong method of binding the rim by wrapping the vine from both sides and securing it inward.The base is finished in a tight Nami-ami, giving it a firm, structured feel.Now, let us introduce each size.This is the Small size.Perfect for storing handkerchiefs, bandanas, or other small daily items.Also great as a basket for keeping frequently used cups or glasses in the kitchen or on the dining table.This is the Medium size.It fits A4 paper perfectly—useful for organizing documents when working from home.Aside from paperwork, it’s also great for storing dry foods or towels.Its rectangular shape makes it easy to keep things neatly arranged, and it fits well on shelves too.This is the Large size.It offers ample capacity.Use it to keep blankets or stoles beside your sofa or bed.It’s also large enough to hold bedding like full-size sheets—with room to spare.Medium size

 The Akebi vines retain their natural texture and coloring, just as they were harvested wild from the mountains.